 What Is Camber?

 Camber is the slope provided to the road surface in the transverse direction to drain off the rainwater from the road surface.
-It is also known as cross slope of the road.
+It is also known as the cross slope of the road.
 In this article, we will briefly discuss types of camber used in road.

 2. To prevent the entry of water into the bituminous pavement layers.